Are We Angels That Were Kicked Out Of Heaven? Part 2 – Isaiah

 It is clear in the Bible that Satan was in heaven before being hurled to the earth.

 Thus, Isaiah does not refer to humans existing in heaven as angels before living on earth, but instead draws a parallel between the sin that the king of Babylon committed and the sin that Satan committed before being sent earth.
 They both wished to be greater than God.
 When we read Isaiah 14:4-15 in a better translation, we see that the WMSCOG’s argument easily fails–that the verse is most certainly not talking about the king of Babylon.
 Sorry, but the Bible very clearly states it is not the king of Babylon.
 For an organization claiming to be run by a “god”, they certainly get it wrong on Scripture a lot.
-Just another reason I can’t be in the WMSCOG.
-In my opinion their teachings very clearly go against Scripture.
 Moreover, their founder, whom they claim was the re-incarnation of Jesus Christ, also contradicted Scripture in his own writings.